 d.
-An aircraft involved in an accident on the Airport shall not be removed from the scene of the accident until so authorized by the Airports Director,or designee, who shall receive removal authorization from the FAA Regional Operations Center or the NTSB, as appropriate, and/or the Federal Bureau of Investigation if criminal activity is implicated, except as may be necessary for exigent safety reasons.
+An aircraft involved in an accident on the Airport shall not be removed from the scene of the accident until so authorized by the Airports Director, who shall receive removal authorization from the FAA Regional Operations Center or the NTSB, as appropriate, and/or the Federal Bureau of Investigation if criminal activity is implicated, except as may be necessary for exigent safety reasons.
 Once the Airports Director has authorized such removal, the aircraft owner, pilot or authorized insurance company shall have the aircraft removed immediately.
-If removal is not completed within a reasonable amount of time, subject to section 705.183 of the Florida Statutes, or if the location of the aircraft removed at the owner's sole risk and expense.
+If removal is not completed within a reasonable amount of time, subject to section 705.183 of the Florida Statutes, or if the location of the aircraft is impeding the safe and efficient operation of the Airport, the Airports Department may have the aircraft removed at the owner's sole risk and expense.